TRZLedgerFoundation/kit/packages/rpc-subscriptions-api/README.md

 A config object with the following properties:

 - `defaultCommitment`: An optional default `Commitment` value.
 Given an RPC method that takes `commitment` as a parameter, this value will be used when the caller does not supply one.
 - `onIntegerOverflow(request, keyPath, value): void`: An optional function that will be called whenever a `bigint` input exceeds that which can be expressed using JavaScript numbers.
-This is used in the default `SolanaRpcSubscriptionsApi` to throw an exception rather than to allow truncated values to propagate through a program.
+This is used in the default `TrezoaRpcSubscriptionsApi` to throw an exception rather than to allow truncated values to propagate through a program.